ahungrynoob/use-root-reducer/README.md

 [download-image]: https://img.shields.io/npm/dm/use-root-reducer.svg?style=flat-square
 [download-url]: https://npmjs.org/package/use-root-reducer

-A helper to create and maintain a global state without redux. (based on react hooks)
+A helper to create and maintain a root state without redux. (based on react hooks) **The implementation is quit simple:**

+1. Childcomponents access root state and root dispatch function throught [React Context API]('https://reactjs.org/docs/context.html') and [useContext hook]('https://reactjs.org/docs/hooks-reference.html#usecontext')
+2. When call the root dispatch, it will traverse your dispatches and pass action argv which are outputed by [useReducer hook]('https://reactjs.org/docs/hooks-reference.html#usereducer').
+3. **The root dispatch function outputed by `use-root-reducer` is immutable in per functional component.**

 ---